 To sort the above WordPress hosts check out our recommendations below.
-You’ll find two hosts that offer shared hosting packages that is helpful for the beginners, and another that offers the best WordPress managed hosting for large-scale and growing sites.
+You’ll find two hosts that offer shared hosting packages that are helpful for beginners, and another that offers the best WordPress-managed hosting for large-scale and growing sites.

 WordPress Hosting for Bloggers

 For bloggers who need a WordPress hosting option that’s both cost-effective and reliable, then Bluehost is can be a great choice.
 Overall, they’re one of the best WordPress hosting providers to get started and grow your site with.